 Digital transformation in financial services and banking has changed the way people manage their money.
 From sophisticated mobile banking apps to personalized text message services, the banking experience has become more personal and more efficient.
 For example, it’s easier than ever for customers to track their spending, manage their budgets, and check their credit score.

 To stay ahead of the competition and maintain a loyal customer base, financial services companies need to have top-of-the-line communication.
 Since customers expect quick and convenient access, you need to provide that on all levels.
 Here are three trends you can take advantage of to up your communication level.

 1. Kick start customer engagement with personalized text messages.

-One trend of achieving digital transformation in financial services is through personalization.
+One trend of achieving digital transformation in financial services and banking is through personalization.
 Lots of banks still send paper statements to customers when a balance comes due.
 But other than the customer name and address, these letters are very impersonal.
 They’re standardized notices that every customer gets, so they don’t encourage engagement or guarantee that customers will even open any of the letters they get.